mlanza/logseq-style-carousel/README.md

 * \[data-sc-todos="without-closed"\]
 * \[data-sc-todos="with-closed"\]

 This feature was added later to permit all styling to be defined in the `custom.css`.
 While the `style` and `status` settings are compatible, they're designed to be mutually exclusive.
 When `status` is used the CSS rules can be transferred to the custom stylesheet and the `style` setting can be dropped.
-The use of the `style` setting remains supported but is now deprecated.

 So, for example, the `style` attributes can be removed from settings and these CSS rules added to your custom stylesheet: